 Impact of the GDPR.
 In the interviews, several partners highlighted that-from their point of view- achieving GDPR compliance in online advertisement is one of hardest tasks (I-2: "So I represented advertising in the GDPR groups, so we kind of created a group of champions, if you want, so I was the champion on advertising, and it proved that advertising was the most challenging one [...]").
 Not surprisingly, all participants stated (in the interviews as well as the survey) that the GDPR helped them to convince their management to invest in privacy.
-However, aside from these increased costs the only other benefit mentioned by four companies was that GDPR compliance might be a competitive factor (e. g., P-17 stated: "It became a marketing talking point that we used to show that people want some control over what data is collected about them, but other than that it has had almost zero benefit and quite a bit of cost").
+However, aside from these increased costs the only other benefit mentioned by four companies was that GDPR compliance might be a competitive factor (e.g., P-17 stated: "It became a marketing talking point that we used to show that people want some control over what data is collected about them, but other than that it has had almost zero benefit and quite a bit of cost").

 When asked about the impact of the GDPR on their daily work we got mixed responses.
-Some companies stated-aside from the two months prior to the GDPR-that the workflows in their companies did not changed much while others reported problems that, as a result of the GDPR, data they had considered non-PII now is considered PII data (e. g., I-4: "[...] suddenly, any identificator '[sic.]
+Some companies stated-aside the two months prior to the GDPR-that the workflows in their companies not changed much while others reported problems that, as a result of the GDPR, data they had considered non-PII now is considered PII data (e. g., I-4: "[...] suddenly, any identificator [sic.] would become PII").
+As described in Section 2, the GDPR has a broader definition of personal data that not only includes directly identifiable information.

-would become PII. [...] they (the GDPR) say that cookies are personal identifiable information. [...]
-So suddenly everyone, absolutely everyone working in advertising, would handle PII data").
 "PII" is the term used in the legal debate in the US.
-Interview partners that claimed their processes had already been GDPR-compliant beforehand stated that they had to add modules that implement the required accountability (e. g., records when and how consent was conceived).
+Interview partners that claimed their processes had already been GDPR complaint beforehand stated that they had to add modules that implement the required accountability (e. g., records when and how consent was conceived).
 One company stated that they had eliminated all personal identifiers not necessary for their core business, a data minimization approach favored by privacy scholars.

 Access Requests.
 Interviewees were asked about subject access requests since the enforcement of the GDPR.
 While 11 companies stated that they had a standardized access request process (e.g., a website that presents the collected data to the user), slightly more (13) stated that they handled each SAR individually (e.g., the data is pulled from a database by the DPO).
 Responses show that overall fewer individuals than expected requested access.
 12 participants stated that they received the expected amount and ten stated that they got "less" (4) or "way less" (6) than expected (one company preferred not to disclose).
 One interview partner (I-7) reported that they and other companies had expected "a five-digit figure of requests per month", but over the whole year, they had received less than ten access requests.
 Consequently, half of the companies (12) do not consider changing how they handle access requests; only six of the participants reported that they were planning to change the process.
-Based on our data, there is no indication that companies that offer online tools receive more SARs than companies that only provide an offline tool.
-However, only one company stated that they monitor the number of requests they receive via their online platform.
 The remaining interviewees said they would like to change the process or reported that it had already been changed.